alcarney/blog/content/blog/2021/ast-python-frontend.md

 This function takes a [format string][python-c-ext-fmt-str] that specifies the number and type of arguments we expect to be given.
 In this case `"O"` says that we want to take a single object - our AST.
-We also need to pass the correct number of pointers into this function so that it is "return" the parsed values to us.
+We also need to pass the correct number of pointers into this function so that it can "return" the parsed values to us.

 In the case of invalid arguments being given, this function will set the global error indicator for us with the correct error message.
-All that's left for us to do is to return `NULL` which indicates to the code calling us that there was an error.
+So all that would be left for us to do is to return `NULL` which indicates to the code calling us that there was an error.
 See the [documentation][python-c-ext-err] for more details on error handling.

 ### Constructing the C AST {#c-ast}